canonical/certification-docs/Programme_Guide-16.04.rst

 ================

-System manufacturers and builders who want to have their servers designated as Ubuntu Server Certified Hardware can apply online for the Technical Partner Programme.
-Registration is a simple process and offers partners access to a Technical Partner Manager, access to the Partner Portal and the private Certification Portal.
+System manufacturers and builders who want to have their servers designated as Ubuntu Server Certified Hardware shoud contact Canonical via the Partners contact form.
+Once the TPP agreement has been accpeted, partners will have access to a Technical Partner Manager, access to the Partner Portal and the private Certification Portal.

-To apply for Canonical's Technical Partner Programme, use the online Partner Registration form:
+To apply for Canonical's Technical Partner Programme, use the online Partner Registration form

      http://www.canonical.com/partners/contact-us